-As of September 30, 2023, there have been no material changes to our contractual obligations presented in our Annual Report on Form 10-K for the year ended June 30, 2023.
+As of December 31, 2023, there have been no material changes to our contractual obligations presented in our Annual Report on Form 10-K for the year ended June 30, 2023.

 Item 3.
-Quantitative and Qualitative Disclosures About Market Risk

-General - Market risk represents the risk of changes in the value of a financial instrument, derivative or non-derivative, caused by fluctuations in interest rates, foreign exchange rates and equity prices.
-As discussed below, management of the Company does not believe that changes in these factors could cause material fluctuations in the Company's results of operations or cash flows.
+Quantitative and Qualitative Disclosures About Market Risk believe that changes in these factors could cause material fluctuations in the Company's results of operations or cash flows.
 The ability to import furniture products can be adversely affected by political issues in the countries where suppliers are located, as well as disruptions associated with shipping distances and negotiations with port employees.
 Other risks related to furniture product importation include government imposition of regulations and/or quotas; duties, taxes or tariffs on imports; and significant fluctuation in the value of the U.S. dollar against foreign currencies.
 Any of these factors could interrupt supply, increase costs, and decrease earnings.